meithecatte/ktanesim/website/content/_index.md

 While I expect the above to be sufficient for understanding the module, here's a detailed
 description:

-> In general, the command contains comma-separated *module list specifiers*.
+> The command contains comma-separated *module list specifiers*.
 The specifiers are
 > processed independently, and the results are combined.
 Each specifier consists of a set of modules
 > and a count, optionally followed by the word `each`, which instructs the bot to choose each module
 > in the set a number of times &mdash; if `each` is *not* present, modules from the set are chosen